-We have been working hard to ensure RCSI campuses are ready to welcome our students for the academic year 2020-21.
+We worked hard to ensure RCSI campuses were ready for the academic year 2020-21.
 We want to provide you with an authentic, but safe university and campus experience, complete with the important interactions that you expect.

 However there are some changes in place to ensure your safety.

 Before entering buildings you must wear a face covering for your own personal safety and for that of others.
 With many of our buildings you will enter through one door and exit through another.

 Hand hygiene is extremely important, we have installed over 90 hand sanitiser dispensers across our buildings.
 We ask you to use these when entering all buildings.

 At our reception desks we have installed perspex screens for safe interaction with our student engagement and front of house services.

 Many of the corridors are divided with ‘keep left’ signs for ease of movement throughout the buildings.
 Some corridors are one way, however, all areas are accessible.

 In our lecture theatres and tutorial rooms we have introduced designated seating.